Oostzee (1980): Poison accident in 1989

 In July 1989, the Oostzee was on a voyage from Rotterdam through the Kiel Canal to Leningrad.
 The cargo in the ship's hold included barbed wire, silica sand, zinc ingots and 3913 barrels containing about 850 tons of epichlorohydrin.
 On the voyage from Rotterdam to the Elbe, the freighter encountered bad weather, during which some of the dangerous goods barrels slipped.
 In the process, about 40 barrels leaked.
 At the time, Günter Hollmann, a member of the "Oostzee" crisis team, said that improper storage of the toxic barrels was to blame.
 Contrary to the regulations, the barrels had been placed directly on the floor of the ship and had not been stacked properly.

 On July 18, 1989, the ship arrived at the Kiel Canal, where it was prevented from continuing its voyage due to cargo damage that had already resulted in a chloroform-like odor on board.
-First the ship was referred to the Neuwerk roadstead and the crew was rescued.
+The ship was referred to the Neuwerk roadstead and the crew was rescued.

-Consideration was given to taking the ship to the manufacturing company Dow Chemical in Bützfleth, to Hamburg or to Cuxhaven, which was rejected in each case due to the proximity to residential areas.Ultimately, the Oostzee was taken to the Elbe port in Brunsbüttel to discharge the damaged cargo.
+Consideration was given to taking the ship to Dow Chemical in Bützfleth, to Hamburg or to Cuxhaven, but each destination was rejected due to their proximity to residential areas.
+Ultimately, the Oostzee was taken to the Elbe port in Brunsbüttel to discharge the damaged cargo.
 The corresponding work lasted for more than three weeks and resulted in a number of accidents due to a lack of protection against the extremely harmful epichlorohydrin and its compounds.

 As a result, numerous aid workers, police officers and sailors became ill and died of cancer.